questdb/c-questdb-client/DEPENDENCY.md

 git subtree add --prefix deps/c-questdb-client https://github.com/questdb/c-questdb-client.git CHOSEN_RELEASE_TAG --squash
 ```

-Anyone else in the team who will `git clone` your repo will get all files.
+Anyone else in the team who will `git clone` your repo will obtain all necessary
+files to build the project without additional steps.

 At a later date, to upgrade to a newer release (or to revert back to an older
 one) pick a new release tag and run the following command, editing